-Weihrauch have something of a reputation for good solid engineering, and this HW30S may be aimed at youngsters, but there’s genuinely no compromise in the quality department; which is as it should be!
-That attractive beech stock sports a deliberately short, yet super sleek forend, and the ambi credentials stretch to a subtly defined cheek-piece on each side.
+Weihrauch have something of a reputation for good solid engineering, and this HW30S may be aimed at youngsters, but there’s genuinely no compromise in the quality department, which is as it should be.
+That attractive beech stock sports a deliberately short, yet super sleek forend, and the ambidextrous credentials stretch to a subtly defined cheek-piece on each side.
 The smart reddish brown rubber butt pad is a bit solid, but does its job nonetheless.
-My only gripe concerns the pistol grip, which for small hands (the target audience after all), still feels just a little overly raked!
+My only gripe concerns the pistol grip, which for small hands (the target audience after all), still feels just a little overly raked.

-Despite being an out and out junior gun, the HW30S still comes with standard Weihrauch features, including a length of scope rail running all the way back to the end of the block, and two arrestor stud mounting holes.
-As previously mentioned, this kit version comes with a Weihrauchbranded 4x32 scope and mounts, so the action can start straight away.
-I should also mention that the scope on test was both clear and usable, which is also an important consideration too.
+Despite being an out-andout junior gun, the HW30S still comes with standard Weihrauch features, including a length of scope rail running all the way back to the end of the block, and two arrestor stud mounting holes.
+As previously mentioned, this kit version comes with a Weihrauch branded 4x32 scope and mounts, so the action can start straight away.
+I should also mention that the scope on test was both clear and very usable, which is an important observation.

-Close inspection shows what looks like a silencer is in fact a cocking aid, as looking down (safely of course!) reveals the rifling less than half inch in, with the dummy can being simply a slight extension that offers a wider gripping area.
-In use, it proved to do the job nicely on that basis.
+Close inspection of the muzzle reveals the rifling less than half-inch in, so we can call it a cocking aid rather than a silencer of any sort; and it does its job nicely on that basis.
 A gentle nudge to open the breech, then pull the barrel all the way down to engage the piston with the trigger sears.
 All the usual satisfying Weihrauch crunch and clicks are here too, as the perfectly weighted mechanism goes about its business.
-Consider that the action on this model is designed to produce between 7 and 8 ft/lbs, and it should come as no surprise just how easy it is to cock the action.
+Consider that the action on this model is designed to produce between 7 and 8ft/lbs, and it should come as no surprise just how easy it is to cock the action.
 The latest breech configuration is here, too, and with a pellet pushed home flush to avoid crushing, bring the barrel up to a close.

-On the test range, the diminutive HW30S did itself proud; with a super slick feeling action, no spring twang, and very little vibration.
+On the test range the diminutive HW30S did itself proud; with a super slick feeling action, no spring twang, and very little vibration.
 Very pleasant to shoot in other words!
-See the HW30S as a perfectly scaled down version of Weihrauch’s high grade spring gun fare and you won’t be wide of the mark.
-Their Rekord, 2-stage trigger unit helps of course, and anyone who has used this mechanism before will appreciate the variety of settings on offer, and the potential sensitivity available, after some judicious adjustment.
+See the HW30S as a perfectly scaled down version of Weihrauch’s high grade spring gun fare, and you wont be wide of the mark.
+Their Rekord two-stage trigger unit helps of course, and anyone who has used this trigger will appreciate the variety of settings on offer, and the potential sensitivity available, after some judicious adjustment.
 Bear in mind the reduced poundage that it has to deal with here, and it can’t fail to impress.

-And so to performance figures!
-Sub half inch groups centre-to-centre over 30 yards, admittedly using quality Air Arms Diabolo Fields, was enough to illustrate this guns serious potential, and with a total spread of 14fps over a ten shot string, it was largely textbook results all round.
+And so to performance figures.
+Sub half-inch groups c-t-c over 30-yards, admittedly using quality Air Arms Diabolo Fields, was enough to illustrate this gun’s serious potential, and with a total spread of 14fps over a ten shot string, it was largely textbook results all round.